veeam/blksnap/doc/README-upstream-kernel.md

 A "v2" patch on [patchwork](https://patchwork.kernel.org./project/linux-block/list/?series=703315) or [lore](https://lore.kernel.org/linux-block/20221209142331.26395-1-sergei.shtepa@veeam.com/) was posted at 9 December 2022.

-Is also possible use the [branch on linux fork](https://github.com/SergeiShtepa/linux/commits/blksnap_lk6.1-rc8_v5).
+Is also possible use [this branch](https://github.com/SergeiShtepa/linux/commits/blksnap_lk6.1-rc8_v5) of a linux fork git.

+## Work in progress and news

+There is a work in progress for "v3", there are many changes, is possible view/test it from [this branch](https://github.com/SergeiShtepa/linux/tree/blksnap-master) of a linux fork git.

-Latest news is also visible from [here](https://github.com/veeam/blksnap/issues/2)
+Latest news are also visible from [here](https://github.com/veeam/blksnap/issues/2)

 ## Documentation

 When blksnap will be integrated upstream the documentation will be available in https://docs.kernel.org/

-For now can be manually generated from kernel source (including the latest blksnap patch) with `make htmldocs` and after will be visible opening in browser:
+For now can be manually generated from kernel source (that include the latest blksnap patch) with `make htmldocs` and after will be visible opening in browser:

 Documentation/output/block/blksnap.html